-Paris Robbery Scares Kim Kardashian Into Being A Cheapskate, Now Wears Jewelry She Wouldn’t Have Been Caught Dead In!
+Paris Robbery Scares Kim Kardashian Into Wearing Cheaper Jewelry

 A photo posted by Kim Kardashian Snapchats (@kimksnapchats) on

-Kim Kardashian not donning expensive jewelry after Paris Robbery has been attributed to what her friends disclosed as an epiphany the reality star had after the incident.
-Kim’s friends disclosed that if flaunting her wealth was going to lead to such ordeals then it was not worth it.
+Kim Kardashian donning inexpensive jewelry after the Paris robbery has been attributed to what her friends disclosed as an epiphany the reality star had after the incident.
+Kim’s friends disclosed that if flaunting her wealth was going to lead to such ordeals, then it was not worth it.

 “Material things mean nothing, it’s not all about the money.
 It’s not worth it,” she had been heard saying.

-The transformation of Kim from an icon of flamboyance to one of modesty comes just as French police announced major in the Paris case with a police source revealing that 17 people have so far been arrested in connection with the robbery.
-This was aided by traces of DNA which had been left at the scene of crime as well as on a pendant that the gang had dropped as they were fleeing on bicycles.
+The transformation of Kim from an icon of flamboyance to one of modesty comes just as French police announced a major break in the case, with a police source revealing that 17 people have so far been arrested in connection with the robbery.
+This was aided by traces of DNA, which had been left at the scene of the crime on a pendant that the gang had dropped as they were fleeing on bicycles.

-“One of the DNA samples matched an individual known to police for robbery and criminal offences,” the French police revealed.
+“One of the DNA samples matched an individual known to police for robbery and criminal offences,” French police officials revealed.

 The arrests were made after the organized crime brigade of the French police, BRB, conducted raids in the early morning hours of Monday in Nice, Rouen, and Paris.
 Suspects of the robbery were aged between 23 and 73.
 Three of the suspects were women.
 The suspects also included two brothers who frequently visit Antwerp, a city in Belgium that is, among other things, famous for illicit trade in diamonds.